haithamthabt/nextjs-blog-template-old/code doc.md

 ## The folder `config` in the root folder
 This folder is used to add any settings, configuration or any custom stuff for the website

-## `lib` Folder
-This folder is used to write any abstract/common functions that can be used in multiple places

 ## `utils` Folder
 This folder is used to write any abstract/common functions that can be used in multiple places